 Public Buses

-King County Metro is the primary operator of public bus service within downtown Seattle.
-The bus system operates more than 120 routes and connects with Link at multiple stops.
+King County Metro is the primary public bus service operator within downtown Seattle.
+The bus system operates over 120 routes and connects with Link at multiple stops.
 See the system map for more details of bus service.
 Visit the King County System Maps to plan your bus trip.
 Fare can be paid with an ORCA card.
 In addition to Metro, Sound Transit operates express regional bus service.
 Lastly, RapidRide is another express bus service that may come in handy.

-If you want to use public transportation but find it difficult, there are a few apps to try out.
-Moovit is very easy to follow and understand as is Rome2Rio.
+If you want to use public transportation but find it difficult, there are a few apps you can try.
+Moovit is very easy to follow and understand, as is Rome2Rio.
 Another popular app to consider is Wanderu.

 Seattle Center Monorail

 The first of its kind in the U.S., the monorail links Seattle Center and downtown Seattle.
-This .9 mile route is particularly useful since most every visitor wants to see the Space Needle at Seattle Center.
-Regular one-way fare is $3.
+This .9-mile route is particularly useful since most visitors want to see the Space Needle at Seattle Center.
+The regular one-way fare is $3.
 At this time, the monorail is operating at a reduced level of service.
-Please check with Seattle Center Monorail for up to date information.
+Please check with Seattle Center Monorail for up-to-date information.

 Westlake Center Station

-In downtown Seattle, the monorail station is at Westlake Center, a major retail area and transportation hub.
-There is a Link Light Rail station at Westlake Center and several bus bays for transit bus service.
+In downtown Seattle, the monorail station is at Westlake Center, a central retail area and transportation hub.
+There is also a Link Light Rail station and several bus bays for transit bus service.

-Please note that construction is currently going on at the Westlake Center station.
+Please note that construction is currently being done at the Westlake Center station.
 Construction is expected to be completed in Fall 2021.
-However, more improvements will continue at least through 2030.
-In fact, more plans are currently under consideration.
-For instance, community members are hoping that a new station in Chinatown is moved to another location.
+However, more improvements will continue through 2030.
+More plans are currently under consideration.
+For instance, community members hope a new station in Chinatown will be moved to another location.
 That’s because the present spot is next to the historic Chinatown Gate.

 Seattle Streetcar

 The First Hill route operates between Occidental Mall near Pioneer Square and Cal Anderson Park.
-Attractions are this route are Frye Art Museum and Japanese Tea Garden.
+Attractions on this route are the Frye Art Museum and the Japanese Tea Garden.
 Also near the southwest border of Cal Anderson Park is the statue of Jimi Hendrix.

 Seattle Boat Transportation